danielharrell/open-eyes-lect-2017-18/Open.md

 made her more charming than other girls, and who seemed to have arranged Fred's illness and Mr. Wrench's mistake in order to bring her and Lydgate within effective proximity.

+Note: Bergson quote below captures sense in which open eyes are crucial: not simply, *can* we see the world as it is? but *do* we see it as it is?
+Are our eyes really open?

+Also: if we do see things as they are, then what room, or place, is there left for wonder?
+(Perhaps use Aristotle's question about being remaining a question as a way forward; a question that remains a question; an experience of wonder that never quite goes away, or that enchants the world rather than disenchanting it.)

 Bergson quote (from *Matter and Memory*, p.
 10, Zone books):